St Grwst's Church, Llanrwst: History

-In 2019/2020 a major restoration and reordering project funded largely by the National Lottery Heritage Fund and designed by Paterson Macaulay and Owens Architects, saw a new mezzanine gallery, kitchen and toilet facilities installed.
+In 2019/2020 a major restoration and reordering project funded largely by the National Lottery Heritage Fund and designed by Paterson Macaulay and Owens Architects of Mold, saw a new mezzanine gallery, kitchen and toilet facilities installed.
 The project also included conservation work to Gwydir Chapel, artefacts such as the monumental brasses, stone plaques and restoration to the building fabric in general.
 Other works included a new limestone floor with underfloor heating, new lighting scheme and sound system.
 The church is now used for a variety of different events, as well as church services.

 Architecture

 Exterior

 St Grwst's is constructed in rubble stone with limestone dressings.
 Its architectural style is Perpendicular.
 The plan consists of a nave and chancel in a single range, a north aisle, a south porch, the Gwydir Chapel at the southeast corner, and a west tower.
 The tower is in three stages, with diagonal buttresses, and a castellated parapet.
 The Gwydir Chapel also has a castellated parapet.
 Both the chapel and the nave have four-light east windows.